lakshmi2812/UNIX_shell_scripting/README.md

 The ```|``` pipe command is often used with the ```more``` option to display large text files or manual pages, one page at a time.
 If you do not give the ```more``` option, the cursor will scroll to the bottom of the screen.

 Example: Suppose you have a file called stories.txt that has many stories, spanning multiple pages.
 Type ```cat stories.txt | more``` to display one screen at a time.
-You can then use the Return key to scroll line by line or the up and down arrow keys to scroll up or down line by line.
-You can also use the spacebar to scroll page by page.
+You can then use the Return key to scroll line by line or you can also use the spacebar to scroll page by page.
 Type ```q``` to quit this command.

+A similar option is the ```less``` command that serves a similar purpose.
+Additionally, it allows you to also use the up and down arrow keys to scroll up or down line by line.

+Example: ```cat stories.txt | less```